benregn/easytmdb/README.rst

 Examples
 --------
-Once you have the *tmdbsimple* package installed and a TMDb API key, you can start to play with the data.
+Once you have the *easytmdb* package installed and a TMDb API key, you can start to play with the data.

 First, import the library and create an instance of a TMDB object.

 .. code-block:: python

-    >>> import tmdbsimple
     >>> tmdb = TMDB('YOUR_API_KEY_HERE')
+    >>> import easytmdb as tmdb

 To communicate with The Movie Database API, create an instance of one of the object types, call one of the methods on the instance, and access the instance attributes.
 Use keys to access the values of attributes that are dictionaries.